SGM Herbert A. Friedman (Ret.)

-When not engaged in operations to destroy the Communists to insure the safety and welfare of the Vietnamese people, Korean soldiers help peasants reap paddy rice, so that a timely harvest of the crop can be made
+When not engaged in operations to destroy the Communists to ensure the safety and welfare of the Vietnamese people, Korean soldiers help peasants reap paddy rice, so that a timely harvest of the crop can be made.

 This Korean soldier is giving a haircut to a Vietnamese child.
 This is only a very small act, but it embodies the feeling of a kind heart.

 The last two waves of Communist attacks on the capital city of Saigon and other cities and town in South Vietnam resulted in the displacement of tens of thousands of civilians who became homeless and have crowded into temporary refugee camps for shelter.
 For the sake of humanity, Korean soldiers expedite construction of houses to promote more comfortable shelters to our people.

 School children who walk on the A-Ri-Rang bridge to school every day can never forget the service of the Korean soldiers.
 Besides fighting the enemy to insure the safety of these children, Korean soldiers develop communication means, making it convenient for the children to go to school.

 This JUSPAO folded leaflet depicts Korean soldiers on the front defending Vietnamese villagers at the left and medically caring for them at the right.
 On the inside there is a cartoon and text showing a Korean soldier in a jeep hitting a Vietnamese civilian riding a bike.
 The leaflet explains in pictures that the Vietnamese victim can request payment for the accident and the last picture depicts a shiny new bicycle.
 The text on the front is: